EagleYing/Tips/Bottle With Ssl -- https.md

 srv = SSLWSGIRefServer(host="0.0.0.0", port=8080)
 run(server=srv)
 ```

-Run your .py file and type `https://yourdomain/hello...` and you will be pleasantly surprised to find a little lock before url.
+Change `@app.route` into `@get`, run your .py file and type `https://yourdomain/hello...` and you will be pleasantly surprised to find a little lock before url.

 ### Add domain